 Here's the info you need to make sure your big day goes smoothly.

 - Chairs will be set up in the Fieldhouse exactly as they are in the gymnasium.
-A name card will be on each chair with the name of the graduate that is to sit in that chair.
-Some simple instructions will be given and the graduates will process as a group from the Fieldhouse to the gymnasium.
+A card will be attached to each chair with the name of the graduate that is to sit in that chair.
+Some simple instructions will be given and the graduates will process as a group from the Fieldhouse directly to the gymnasium.

-- Each graduate should take his/her name card with them as they proceed to the ceremony.
-This card will be used to read his/her name as they cross the stage.
-If the graduate's name is difficult to pronounce, the reader will be available at the south end of the Fieldhouse, prior to the ceremony.
+- Each graduate will take their name card with them as they proceed to the ceremony.
+This card will be used to read their names as they cross the stage.
+If the graduate's name is difficult to pronounce, the reader will be available at the south end of the Fieldhouse prior to the ceremony to discuss proper pronunciation.

 - Diploma covers will be handed to graduates as they cross the stage.
-Actual diplomas are issued and mailed by the Registrar's Office a few weeks after the ceremony.
+Actual diplomas are issued and mailed by the Registrar's Office 8 to 12 weeks after the ceremony.
 Questions regarding diplomas should be addressed to the Registrar's Office at 217.581.3511.

 - Please do not bring valuables to the Fieldhouse.
 Leave them with a relative or lock them in your car.
 The Fieldhouse will not be secured during the ceremony.